nkak341/web-Scraper/README.md

 # 🕸️ WebScraper

-A lightweight and powerful web scraping tool written in Python.
  This project is designed to extract structured data from websites efficiently and save it in various formats like CSV, JSON, or databases.

 ---